Generic name: clozapine [ KLOE-za-peen ]

 What is FazaClo?

-FazaClo (clozapine) is an antipsychotic medicine.
+FazaClo is an antipsychotic medicine.
 It works by changing the actions of chemicals in the brain.

-FazaClo is used to treat schizophrenia after other treatments have failed.
+FazaClo is used to treat schizophrenia in adults after other treatments have failed.

-FazaClo is also used to reduce the risk of suicidal behavior in people with schizophrenia or similar disorders.
+FazaClo is also used to reduce the risk of suicidal behavior in adults with schizophrenia or similar disorders.

 FazaClo is available only from a certified pharmacy under a special program.